 How to Use TypingBIRDS

-TypingBIRDS works differently depending on who you are — a student practicing on their own, a student joining a class, or a teacher setting one up.
-This guide covers all three, plus every major feature along the way.
+TypingBIRDS works differently depending on who you are — a student practicing on their own, a student in a school's class, a teacher running games for their students, or a school admin setting everything up.
+This guide covers all four, plus every major feature along the way.

 Quick Start (Anyone)